kinoeater/fullStackJobScrapingApp/README.md

 ## Issues
-Currently only first page of the indeed seach results are scraped, as I get unexpected popups on the next page.
+Currently only first page of the indeed search results are scraped, as I get unexpected popups on the next page.
-Fell free to develop more.
+Please feel free to develop more.

 <img src="assets/Screenshot_6.jpg"  alt="front_end" />